TIY-Austin-Front-End-Engineering/jquery-loading-button/README.md

-# Build a loading button with Angular
+# Build a loading button with jQuery

 ## Description
-Using an angular controller and directive, build a button that becomes disabled when you click on it and changes its text to &quot;Loading...&quot; and then returns to its normal state after 4 seconds
+Using an jQuery, build a button that becomes disabled when you click on it and changes its text to &quot;Loading...&quot; and then returns to its normal state after 4 seconds

 ## Objectives